-One important detail about BitPay is that merchants can choose to be paid in real currency rather than in bitcoin.
-If the merchant chooses this setting, BitPay will accept bitcoin from online customers and then convert the transaction into real currency at a locked-in exchange rate.
-This means that as a merchant using BitPay, you can accept bitcoin from customers and still receive state-backed currency, not bitcoin, in your bank account.
-The service supports payout in 8 currencies and direct bank deposits in 38 countries, including two-day deposits via ACH in the United States.
+One important detail about BitPay is that merchants can choose to be paid in real currency rather than in Bitcoin or other cryptocoins.
+If the merchant chooses this setting, BitPay will accept Bitcoin or other cryptocoins from online customers and then convert the transaction into standard currency at a locked-in exchange rate.
+This means that as a merchant using BitPay, you can accept cryptocoins from customers and still receive state-backed currency, not crypto, in your bank account.
+The service supports payout in at least8 currencies and direct bank deposits in at least 38 countries, including two-day deposits via ACH in the United States.
 BitPay can be seamlessly integrated with Shopify and also offers plugins and POS integrations for online and retail merchants.
-The company has also recently launched a mobile bitcoin wallet and a reloadable bitcoin Visa card for consumers.
+The company has also recently launched a mobile Bitcoin wallet and a reloadable bitcoin Visa card for consumers.

 Mobile Wallet Hacking